Remote OpenClaw Blog

 - Local models require more hardware.
 Running Llama 4 Maverick locally needs at least 16 GB RAM.
 Qwen 3 8B needs 8 GB.
 These requirements increase your VPS cost, potentially offsetting the API savings.

 - Cheap models make more mistakes.
-DeepSeek V4 and smaller local models may require multiple attempts on complex tasks.
+DeepSeek V4 Flash and smaller local models may require multiple attempts on complex tasks.
 Repeated attempts consume tokens, so the effective cost per successful task may be higher than the per-token price suggests.

 - Tool calling quality varies.
 Not all models handle Hermes Agent's tool calling format equally well.
-Claude and GPT-4.1 have the most reliable tool calling; smaller or less-tested models may generate malformed tool calls that require retries.
+Claude and GPT-5.4 have the most reliable tool calling; smaller or less-tested models may generate malformed tool calls that require retries.

 - Context window size matters for agent memory.
 Hermes Agent loads conversation history and memory context into each request.
 Models with smaller context windows (32K-128K) may truncate older memory, reducing the agent's effectiveness on long-running tasks.